simeonpashley/klipper_config/README.md

 ### Hemera retraction
 Retraction 0.3mm at 45mm retract, 25mm detract.
-BEWARE that if youre detract speed is too high, you get gaps on the model exactly where the "detraction"s are shown in Prusaslicer.
+BEWARE that if your detract speed is too high, you get gaps on the model exactly where the "detraction"s are shown in Prusaslicer.

 # Software
 Started using Cura, moved to Prusaslicer v2.4+ for finer control.